“What’s there to eat in Bishan?” This is a question I get asked very often whenever my friends suggest a meet-up in Bishan.

 If you’re too lazy to walk beyond Bishan MRT Station, here are some good picks from Junction 8.

 Originally a kopitiam stall in Bishan Cafetaria above Bishan Bus Interchange, Fu Xiang Signatures 福翔 has expanded to become a chain.
 Hence, I felt it was totally fitting that they opened a branch at Food Junction in Junction 8 shopping centre too.

-We had to try their signature dish, Bishan’s Best Curry Chicken (S$6.50 per set, S$9 for 3 pieces ala carte, S$24 for 9 pieces ala carte).
+We had to try their signature dish, Bishan’s Best Curry Chicken (S$6.50 per set, S$9 for three pieces a la carte, S$24 for nine pieces a la carte).

 While the chicken meat was really tender, it was actually the curry sauce that was the highlight for me.
 With a velvety texture and a robust aroma of spices, it was to die for.